cavi-au/Consent-O-Matic/README.md

 `waitTime` determines the time between retry attempts.
 Defaults to 250.

-`negated` makes wait for css wait until the target is NOT found.
+`negated` makes "Wait For CSS" wait until the target is NOT found.

 #### For Each